 $11,999 to $18,999

 The Falkland Islands provide a rare opportunity to witness the biological diversity and extraordinary scenery of the southern islands.
-The Falklands are home to numerous animal species, including elephant seals and several varieties of penguins, as well as the largest black-browed albatross colony in the world.
-Port Stanley provides an opportunity to meet the local inhabitants whose colorful houses provide contrast to the long dark winters.
+Penguins are abundant here, and the Falklands have the largest black-browed albatross colony in the world.
+In Stanley, meet the hardy local inhabitants whose colorful houses provide contrast to the long, dark winters.

-Have a final breakfast on the expedition ship before saying goodbyes.
-Disembark in Ushuaia in the morning.
-You are free to fly out of Ushuaia anytime from noon onward.
+Your adventure comes to a close.
+Have a final breakfast on the expedition ship before saying your goodbyes as you disembark in Ushuaia in the morning.

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions—and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.